avocardio/resnet_vs_convnext/README.md

 <br />

 We make use of an `nvidia-smi` script, located in `Code/files/gpu_reader.sh` to measure the energy consumption of the GPU while training both models.
+The training was performed on a GTX 1070, CUDA 11.6 and CuDNN 8.5.

 <br />